CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/language-override.md

 Next select **Overrides** from the side menu.
 For this example I want to create a language override for **Spanish** and it will be applied to **Administrator** because thats where the language strings are stored in this case.

-> Note: We will also make sure it is applied to the front end in a future step.
+<div class="uk-alert">Note: We will also make sure it is applied to the front end in a future step.</div>

 To get started I first select **Spanish (español) - Administrator** from the bottom left menu and then **New** from the top menu. *\[Figure-2\]*